labd/terraform-provider-commercetools/docs/resources/business_unit_company.md

 page_title: "commercetools_business_unit_company Resource - terraform-provider-commercetools"
 subcategory: ""
 description: |-
   Business Unit type to represent the top level of a business.
-Contains specific fields and values that differentiate a Company from the generic BusinessUnit.
+Contains specific fields and values that differentiate a company from the generic business unit.
   See also the [Business Unit API Documentation](https://docs.commercetools.com/api/projects/business-units
 ---

 # commercetools_business_unit_company (Resource)

 Business Unit type to represent the top level of a business.
-Contains specific fields and values that differentiate a Company from the generic BusinessUnit.
+Contains specific fields and values that differentiate a company from the generic business unit.

 See also the [Business Unit API Documentation](https://docs.commercetools.com/api/projects/business-units